erikbrandondigital/spotify-search/README.md

 1. Copy the `.env.dist` file and rename it to `.env` & update the environment variables to your desired settings.
 2. Run `npm install` to install all dependencies.
-3. Run `npm start` or `npm dev` to start the Express backend server & React frontend.
+3. Run `npm start` or `npm run dev` to start the Express backend server & React frontend.

 ### NPM Scripts Reference